 Rolfer® Karen Price collaborated with Heidi Feldman, Alexis Hansen, and others on three studies of Structural Integration for children with spastic cerebral palsy (CP) at the Department of Pediatrics, Stanford School of Medicine from 2009-2015.
 Price provided all SI treatments in each study.

 The following summary was prepared by Eric Jacobson in consultation with Karen Price and Alexis Hansen.

-Study I conducted in 2009-10 was a randomized trial of SI versus play therapy.
+Study I was conducted in 2009-10 and was a randomized trial of SI versus play therapy.
 This was a cross-over design in which 8 CP children aged 2 to 7 years with mild to moderate spasticity, were initially randomized to 10 weekly sessions of SI or to the same number and frequency of play therapy sessions, and were then switched to the other treatment for another 10 weeks.
 Data was collected at baseline and after each treatment phase.
-The primary outcome was the Gross Motor Function Measure-66 (GMFM) which assesses 5 dimensions of motor performance, and was scored by a clinician blind to treatment assignment.
-Secondary outcomes were passive ankle range of motion (ROM), an Observational Gait Scale that was scored from videos, parent reports on the Child Behavior Checklist and the International Classification of Function, and parent rated satisfaction with care at an exit interview.
+The primary outcome was the Gross Motor Function Measure-66 (GMFM) which assesses 5 dimensions of motor performance and was scored by a clinician blind to treatment assignment.
+Secondary outcomes were passive ankle range of motion (ROM), an Observational Gait Scale that was scored from videos, parent reports on the Child Behavior Checklist and the International Classification of Function, and parent-rated satisfaction with care at an exit interview.

 Funding for the participation of investigator Alexis Hansen was provided by the Stanford Medical Scholars Program.[1,2]